-Joints come in three pieces - disc with a stem, a washer and a lock washer.
+Joints come in three pieces - disc with a stem, a washer and a lock washer/fastener.

-Put the disc with a stem inside the arm or leg, pushing the stem through the fabric, placing it so the stem is facing straight towards the body.
+Put the disc with a stem inside the arm or leg, pushing the stem through the fabric, placing it so the stem is facing straight toward the body.

 Finish the arms and legs, stuff them firmly and close the opening.